zendesk/iron_bank/README.md

 - `AutoPay` field on the `Invoice` object is not queryable using ZOQL despite the metadata showing `<selectable>true</selectable>`, hence it has been added to the `exclude_fields` method.
+- Exporting the local records through `IronBank::LocalRecords.export` can take a long time (especially the `ProductRatePlanChargeTier` records).
+In case the task fails because the export is still processing, you can manually download the export from Zuora by going to **Reporting** -> **Data Sources** and looking for the `ProductRatePlanChargeTier.csv` export.

 ## Copyright and license